Captain Mikey: KMET (1972–1974)

 In late 1972 Herrington (as Mikel Hunter) became the director of operations and programming at KMET-FM in Los Angeles, and as a disc jockey (as "Motorcycle Mikel") from 7am to 11am, positions he held until at least September 1974.
 Herrington carried, what one might consider "the lunatics in charge of the asylum,", attitude to Los Angeles radio station KMET.
 During his stint as program director of KMET, "the Mighty Met," the environment was as irreverent as the music.
 The KMET jocks had a wall full of "nude" pictures of listeners, and the ceiling of the studio was a mural with the moon and stars on it.
 The 1978 film FM, written by Ezra Sacks who had worked at KMET. about Jeff Dugan, who led the resistance to corporate takeover at a fictitious radio station, was based on Herrington and his times at KMET, as was the character of program director Andy Travis on the popular 1978 sitcom WKRP in Cincinnati.

-Among the on air talent Herrington recruited while program director at KMET was Dr. Demento, who moved from Pasadena station KPPC at the end of 1971, and from 1972–83 he performed a four-hour live radio show, which was syndicated nationally from 1974; and freeform format pioneering disc jockey Jim Ladd, whom Herrington recruited in 1974 from rival KLOS.
+Among the on air talent Herrington recruited while program director at KMET was Dr. Demento, who moved from Pasadena station KPPC at the end of 1971, and from 1972 to 1983 he performed a four-hour live radio show, which was syndicated nationally from 1974; and freeform format pioneering disc jockey Jim Ladd, whom Herrington recruited in 1974 from rival KLOS.
 In 1991 Ladd released a semi-autobiographical book Radio Waves: Life and Revolution on the FM Dial, which featured his colleagues at KMET (disguised as KAOS), including Herrington.
 By September 1974 Herrington had been replaced by Cathy Kenyon.